Nevvi/Server/README.md

 2. `cd apps/{app_you_are_working_on}`
 3. `../../node_modules/serverless/bin/serverless.js deploy --stage {stage i.e. tyler}`

+DO NOT USE `development` or `production` as the stage name otherwise it could break dev/prod.
+Let CICD manage that.

+This will create a new domain in API Gateway for your stage and can be accessed like https://api.development.nevvi.net /tyler-{app_you_are_working_on}/

 When done it is nice to clean up the test stack by running `../../node_modules/serverless/bin/serverless.js remove --stage {stage}` as there is nothing that will do it automatically.